brajeshwar/brajeshwar.github.io/_posts/2007/2007-01-16-download-free-fonts-and-dingbats.md

----
-layout: post
-title: Download free fonts and Dingbats
+# Download free fonts and Dingbats
----

 A huge collection of [Commercial](https://www.urbanfonts.com/commercial-fonts.htm), and [Free Fonts](http://www.urbanfonts.com/free-fonts.htm) complete with a good set of [Free Dingbats](http://www.urbanfonts.com/free-dingbats.htm) are on Urban Fonts for you to Download.
 It is a free front archive but with a twist - it's organized as a commercial font foundry with plenty of interactive features.
 There are over 8,000 free fonts and dingbats for the Mac and the PC.